dgroomes/calcite-playground/relational-algebra/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Present city name instead of just OID.
+* [ ] Turn this into a `without-jdbc` subproject.
+The dimension of `SQL vs relational expression` is interesting and the dimension of `JDBC or no-JDBC` is also interesting.
+While I considered these dimensions related before, e.g. using SQL means you probably use JDBC and using relational expressions means you probably don't use JDBC, I'm now seeing that is not a real constraint.
+My `csv/` subproject uses JDBC and SQL.
+I'll enrich it to also show relational expressions.
+  This project (`relational-algebra`) uses relational expressions and no JDBC.
+I'll enrich it to also show SQL.

 ## Reference